Are you making the most of your one on one meetings?

 It's a massive waste of you and your team member's time to spend a one on one on basic project and task management when there's no other time to cover bigger issues like their career development, interpersonal issues, constructive feedback, etc.

-If your team member does put status items on there, try to cover all those before the meeting.
+If your team member does put status items on their one to one agenda, try to cover all those before the meeting.
 Then you can spend the actual one on one on more valuable topics.

 Remember: Your actions as manager set the tone and expectations, so if you don't allow the meeting to become a status update, they won't let it either.

-There’s always more work to be done than anyone has time, so it’s easy to procrastinate on an agenda or just flat out forget to make one.
-That’s why setting a deadline to receive their agenda matters.
+There's always more work to be done than anyone has time, so it's easy to procrastinate on an agenda or just flat out forget to make one.
+That's why setting a deadline to receive their agenda and for you to make yours matters.

 Tell them a set time before the one on one that you want to receive it by.
 This will help you prepare and ensure they have a deadline to get something to you.